rroblak/seed_dump/README.md

 gem install seed_dump
 ```

-No additional configuration is required — Seed Dump hooks into Rails automatically via a Railtie and Rake task.
+No additional configuration is required — Seed Dump hooks into Rails automatically via a Railtie and registers the `db:seed:dump` Rake task.

 ---

 ## Quick Start

-From your Rails root, run:
+From your Rails root directory, run:

 ```sh
 rake db:seed:dump